SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 When is the best time to visit Lands End SF?
 The answer to this question depends on what you're hoping to see and do while here.

 If you're hoping to see some shipwrecks, you'll need to visit during low tide.
 I recommend checking the tides before you go so you can plan your hike around this.
-I recommend downloading Tide Now – San Francisco Bay Tides and Currents.
+Try downloading the app Tide Now – San Francisco Bay Tides and Currents.
 This will give you the latest information, so you will know what you’ll be able to see when you arrive.

 Lastly, if you want to avoid the crowds, I recommend visiting during the weekdays.
 On weekends, this place can get crowded!